Erin Hunter: History

-Members
+Authors

 Victoria Holmes

 Victoria Holmes was born in Berkshire, England.
-Holmes was the original author of the series with HarperCollins requesting her to write the series.
-After inviting Kate Cary to do the actual writing of the book, she moved behind the scenes to help edit and supervise the details.
+Holmes was the creator of Warriors, being the person whom HarperCollins originally requested to write it.
+After inviting Kate Cary to do the actual writing of the series, she moved behind the scenes to help edit and supervise details.

 Holmes grew up on a farm in England.
-She learned how to ride horses at age two.
-Later she attended Oxford University, whose buildings "inspired an interest in history".
-She now lives in London where she works as the editor for the series.
+Later, she attended the University of Oxford, whose buildings "inspired an interest in history".
+She now lives in London, where she works as the editor for the series.

-On 5 April 2011, the Bookperk website ran a special for signed copies of Warriors: Omen of the Stars #4: Sign of the Moon.
-Because Erin Hunter is not an actual person, these books were instead signed by Victoria Holmes.
+In 2011, the Bookperk website ran a special for signed copies of Sign of the Moon.
+Because Erin Hunter is not a real person, these books were instead signed by Victoria Holmes.

 Following a diagnosis of cancer in 2017, Holmes stepped back from her involvement in Warriors.

 Kate Cary

-Kate Cary was the second author brought on board to write for the Warriors series.
-Holmes chose Cary to write the first book after Holmes had finished one storyline.
-In the first series (The Prophecies Begin) she wrote Into the Wild, Fire and Ice and Rising Storm.
-In the second series (The New Prophecy) she wrote Dawn.
-In the third series (Power of Three) she wrote The Sight, Dark River and Eclipse.
-In the fourth series (Omen of The Stars) she wrote Fading Echoes and The Last Hope.
+Kate Cary was the first author brought on board to write for the Warriors series.
+Holmes chose Cary to write the first Warriors book after Holmes had finished the storyline.
+She has written many of the books in the main arcs, as well as several Super Editions.

 She was born in England on 4 November 1967.
-She later moved to Scotland where she lived for 12 years before going back to England where she currently resides.
+She later moved to Scotland where she lived for 12 years before going back to England, where she currently resides.
 Besides the Warriors series, she has also written the book Bloodline, and its sequel, Reckoning.

 Cherith Baldry

-Cherith Baldry was the third author brought in to the Erin Hunter team.
-She was born on 21 January 1947.
-Holmes invited her to join when they were writing the third book, Forest of Secrets, after seeing her writing style and feeling that it was similar to Kate Cary's.
+Cherith Baldry was the second author brought to the Erin Hunter team.
+She was born on 21 January 1947 in Lancaster, England.
+She studied at the University of Manchester and St. Anne's College, Oxford.
+Holmes invited her to join when they were writing the third Warriors book, Forest of Secrets, after seeing her writing style and feeling that it was similar to Kate Cary's.

 Tui T. Sutherland

-Tui T. Sutherland was born in Caracas, Venezuela, but currently lives in the United States, which makes her the only non-British author of the series.
+Tui T. Sutherland was born on 31 July 1978 in Caracas, Venezuela.
+She currently lives in the United States.
 Her first credit to the Erin Hunter team was the field guide Secrets of the Clans.
+She wrote several other Warriors guides, as well as the first book in the Seekers series.
 Sutherland was also an editor of the Warriors series, until she quit editing to become a full-time writer.
-She went on to write the novel series Wings of Fire.
+She went on to write the novel series Wings of Fire, among several other series.

 Inbali Iserles

-Inbali Iserles has written three books so far, the third, fifth and sixth books of the Survivors series: Darkness Falls, The Endless Lake and Storm of Dogs.
+Inbali Iserles was born in Israel and is the author of the third, fifth and sixth books of the Survivors series: Darkness Falls, The Endless Lake and Storm of Dogs.
 She also publishes animal fantasy novels under her own name, including The Tygrine Cat and the Foxcraft trilogy.